Still34/CheckValve-ChatRelay-SM/README.md

 4. Reload the plugin and it should just work right away.

 # Known issues
-1. ~Team names are based off of TF2 for now.
-Even for non-TF2 games it'll still show `RED, BLU, Spectators...etc`.~ Fixed!
-2. Content Length of sent chat data is fixed to 230.
+1. Content Length of sent chat data is fixed to 230.
 It's a temprorary workaround.
-3. ~`CRUCIAL` - When the client disconnects unexpectedly, socket extension spams the console with callback error 1.
-I'm not sure what's casuing it yet.~ Fixed!